Join a club and get a $30 discount on your NH snowmobile registration.

 For more registration information visit NH Fish and Game.

-Important: You must join a club before registering your sled to obtain the discount voucher.
-The voucher must be presented to the Registration Agent and the name on the voucher must match the owner.
+Important: Join a club before registering your sled to obtain the discount voucher.
+The voucher must be presented to the Registration Agent.
+The name on the voucher must match the owner.

 Get The Discount